acbart/acbart.github.io/_posts/2026-08-23-limited-environments.md

 AI is making it easier to make software - whatever else is happening with AI, that seems to be true.
 It has never been easier to make things, although that does not mean that it is any easier to _learn_ how to make things.
 I believe quite earnestly that you need friction in order to learn, and AI removes some of that friction.

 Correspondingly, environments have never been less limited.
 I have so much RAM and memory on my computer, that I can afford to be wasteful.
-This is a stark contrast to the constraints I faced on the XO Laptop, where every byte mattered and inefficiencies were painfully obvious.
+This is a stark contrast to the constraints I faced on the XO Laptop and Klik-n-Play, where every byte mattered and inefficiencies were painfully obvious.
 I had to fight and squeeze out every single optimization, because it really mattered to me to make these games.

 Constraints are a beautiful thing.
 They make you more creative, and I think they can be powerful motivators for learning.
 I worry about a future where everything is so easy that you don't have to think as much.